gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 When the CO2 level reaches the alert level on the device you can set an action.
 The action that has been defined in code is to switch on an LED, but you can go bigger, and instead of setting an LED you could drive a relay to turn on a light, buzz an alarm, or turn on a fan.

+### Learn more about IoT Central properties and Azure IoT Hub device twins

 Learn more about Azure IoT Central, properties, and device twins from Azure Sphere Developer Learning Path lab 3 [Set the room virtual thermostat with Azure IoT Device Twins](https://github.com/gloveboxes/Azure-Sphere-Learning-Path/tree/master/zdocs_vs_code_iot_central/Lab_3_Control_Device_with_Device_Twins).

 ---